Aeldit/CTMSelector/docs/CONTROLS.md

 ### Button Tooltip (optional)

-The `button_tooltip` field contains the tooltip that will be rendered when hovering the ON/OFF button in the control screen
+The `button_tooltip` field contains the tooltip that will be rendered when hovering the ON/OFF button in the group screen